dgonz64/rhfa-playground/README.md

 ### Numbers

-It's the time to take advantage of the `controlProps` we set up in `ControlAdaptor`.
+It's time to take advantage of the `controlProps` we set up in `ControlAdaptor`.
 For the number we will just pass a `type="number"` html attribute:

 ```diff
        component: ControlAdaptor,